Unveiling chiral states in the XXZ chain: Finite-size scaling probing symmetry-enriched $c=1$ conformal field theories

 where the periodic boundary conditions are imposed.
-Importantly, the chiral term in \cref{hamiltonian} commutes with the first, Heisenberg exchange term, and hence the model can be solved and the free energy evaluated within the same thermodynamic Bethe Ansatz (TBA) framework that provides the solution of the exchange part only \cite{tsvelik1990incommensurate,mkhitaryan2006mean, mkhitaryan2008next} (for a pedagogical review of TBA, see, e.g., Refs. \cite{tsvelik1990incommensurate,takahashi1997thermodynamical}).
-In the phase diagram \ref{phaseDiagram}, the integrable region contains the vertical line at $\Delta=1$, the horizontal axis with $\alpha=0$, and the line $J \rightarrow 0$.
-It is important to note that much like the chiral term in the Hamiltonian represents a conserved current of the isotropic Heisenberg model and adding it to the latter preserves the integrability, one can define a conserved anisotropic chirality of the XXZ model so that the addition of which to the XXZ Hamiltonian still preserves the integrability\cite{arnaudon2000integrable,arnaudon2004multi}.
+Importantly, the chiral term in \cref{hamiltonian} commutes with the first Heisenberg exchange term, and hence, the model can be solved and the free energy evaluated within the same thermodynamic Bethe Ansatz (TBA) framework that provides the solution of the exchange part only \cite{tsvelik1990incommensurate,mkhitaryan2006mean, mkhitaryan2008next} (for a pedagogical review of TBA, see, e.g., Refs. \cite{tsvelik1990incommensurate,takahashi1997thermodynamical}).
+In the phase diagram \cref{phaseDiagram}(b), the integrable region includes the vertical line at $\Delta=1$, the horizontal axis with $\alpha=0$, and the line $J \rightarrow 0$.
+The model \cref{hamiltonian} can be generalized to the anisotropic case, and an exactly solvable model can be formulated by defining a conserved anisotropic chirality for the XXZ Hamiltonian preserving the integrability.
+This generalization is discussed in Ref.~\cite{tsvelik1990incommensurate} in detail.
+Note, however, that it is different from \cref{XXZ}, in which the last chiral term is not conserved.
 The same can be applied to various quantum integrable chains termed staggered integrable ladder models\cite{sedrakyan2001staggered,ambjorn2001integrable,arnaudon2001generalization}.
-It would be very interesting to see the stabilization of quantum phases with finite anisotropic chirality.
-This study would help in understanding the nature of the quantum chiral spin liquid in two-dimensional frustrated systems\cite{sedrakyan2009fermionic,sedrakyan2012composite,sedrakyan2014absence,sedrakyan2015statistical,sedrakyan2015spontaneous,wang2018chern,maiti2019fermionization,wang2022emergent,wei2023chiral,wang2023excitonic}.
+Exploring the stabilization of quantum phases with finite anisotropic chirality would also be useful as it could help to understand the nature of the quantum chiral spin liquid in two-dimensional frustrated systems\cite{sedrakyan2009fermionic,sedrakyan2012composite,sedrakyan2014absence,sedrakyan2015statistical,sedrakyan2015spontaneous,wang2018chern,maiti2019fermionization,wang2022emergent,wei2023chiral,wang2023excitonic}.